Victoria University of Wellington

 “The pilot received high student adoption and satisfaction scores, with the majority of students also recommending digital exams to other students”

-Te Herenga Waka – Victoria University of Wellington, was founded in 1897.
-It is New Zealand’s top-ranked university for research intensity and consistently rank among the world’s best universities in the QS World Rankings.
+Te Herenga Waka – Victoria University of Wellington – was founded in 1897.
+It is New Zealand’s top-ranked university for research intensity and consistently ranks among the world’s best universities in the QS World Rankings.
 Victoria University of Wellington has over 22,000 students, including over 3,600 international students from 116 countries.

-Students today are well acquainted and expect to use digital tools to type essays, conduct research and complete coursework as part of their everyday studies.
+Students, today, are well acquainted with and expect to use digital tools to type essays, conduct research, and complete coursework as part of their everyday studies.
 Over time, students will view digital assessment in the same way.
-The student experience and use of digital tools in the classroom should naturally prepare students and progress into their professional life.
+The student experience, and use of digital tools in the classroom, should naturally prepare students and help them to progress into their professional life.

 The Victoria University of Wellington did an extensive global search for a digital examination software solution.
-Following an internal audit, risk and security process, they identified Inspera Assessment as offering a tool that was comprehensive, rich in functionality and visually intuitive, and would deliver a quality solution for the University.
+Following an internal audit, risk, and security process, they identified Inspera Assessment as offering a tool that was comprehensive, rich in functionality, visually intuitive, and would deliver a quality solution for the University.

 Digital assessments provide a number of opportunities.
 The University found in their first pilot that there were significant time savings for academic and administrative staff.
 The University found that typing rather than handwriting removed the ever-present challenge of illegible handwriting, and therefore made the marking and feedback process quicker and easier.

 Victoria University of Wellington recognised that the implementation of a digital assessment platform requires a business-critical change management programme, requiring buy-in from various stakeholders across the University.
 Academics, students, and professional staff members, as well as crucial IT and business staff members, have all played a role in making the pilot a success.